-One of the greatest needs and challenges for the District is to reduce water pollution by incentivizing retrofits at the individual property level.
-The District has recognized that without convincing property owners to adopt nonpoint source pollution prevention techniques on their lands, it will be difficult to achieve its water pollution reduction goals.
+One of the District's greatest needs and challenges is to reduce water pollution by incentivizing retrofits on individual properties.
+The District recognizes that it will be difficult to achieve its water pollution reduction goals unless it can convince property owners to adopt pollution prevention techniques on their lands.
 As such, the District has developed a variety of programs to encourage property owners to adopt nonpoint source pollution reduction techniques.
 These efforts include an LID retrofit grant program and the following list of RiverSmart programs: